BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

 ## Downloading and Installing Windows 10

 For the company machine we're gonna be using Windows 10.
-Head over to (Microsofts website)[https://www.microsoft.com/en-gb/software-download/windows10] to download the "Windows 10 Installation Media":
+Head over to (Microsofts website)[https://www.microsoft.com/en-gb/software-download/windows10] to download the **"Windows 10 Installation Media"**:

 ![Windows 10 Installation Media](/img/Windows10.png)